pnboliveira/-gumshoe-discord-bot/README.md

-# Gumshoe - A JavaScript Discord bot
+# Gumshoe - A TypeScript Discord bot

 Gumshoe is a Discord bot built completely in TypeScript using the [discord.js](https://discord.js.org/) library.